 What happens if I overdose?

-An overdose of fluocinolone and neomycin is not expected to produce life threatening symptoms.
-However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+High doses or long-term use of Neo-Synalar can lead to thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

-What should I avoid while using Neo-Synalar (fluocinolone and neomycin topical)?
+What should I avoid while using fluocinolone and neomycin topical?

-Do not use fluocinolone and neomycin to treat any skin condition that has not been checked by your doctor.
+Do not use Neo-Synalar to treat any skin condition that has not been checked by your doctor.

 Common side effects may include:

 changes in color of treated skin.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.